matias-kovero/nlp-example/README.md

 4. Create an environment file

-   Copy the `.env` file in your root to `.env.local` file also to your root, and populate the following values:
+   Copy the `.env` file in your root to `.env.local`, and populate the following values on `.env.local`:
    ```
    REACT_APP_COLLECTION_ID=REPLACE_ME
    REACT_APP_COLLECTION_FIELD=REPLACE_ME